NEWS & VIEWS

 Crieff Hills Community

 St. Paul's has a long and mutually supportive relationship with Crieff.
-We are blessed by both its proximity and it's pr0grams.
+We are blessed by both its proximity and it's programs.
 Crieff is continuing a Capital campaign to improve its facilities.
 Session has agreed that on November 2 and 9, you may use your envelopes to support this venture.
 Add your donation to your offering and mark (Crieff and the amount) in the specify category.
 PAR givers may use the envelopes provided.

 Christmas Tree Ornament Party!
 Sunday, November 2 (after worship)